-We will also commence an audit programme, initially on a risk based approach, within our existing supply chain to verify compliance with the Act and throughout the life cycle of any supply agreement we reserve the right to conduct audits on our supplier contracts.
+We also undertake checks within our existing supply chain to verify compliance with the Act and throughout the life cycle of any supply agreement we reserve the right to conduct audits on our supplier contracts.
 We will assess any instances of non-compliance on a case-by-case basis, taking any remedial action accordingly.